-Table 4.10 in Annex 2 provides the at-risk-of-poverty rates using poverty lines based on 40, 50, 60 and 70% of the median equivalised disposable income7.
+Table 4.10 in Annex 2 provides the at-risk-of-poverty rates using poverty lines based on 40, 50, 60 and 70% of the median equivalised disposable income.
 At-risk-of-poverty rates are slightly lower in EUROMOD (compared to external statistics from Eurostat) when using less generous poverty lines (40% of the median).
-For other poverty lines, the poverty rates in EUROMOD slightly overestimate external statistics for 2012 and slightly underestimate it for 2013, but the differences are minor.
+For other poverty lines, the poverty rates in EUROMOD are very close to external statistics.
 As already suggested above, it is possible that the overestimation of housing benefits (given a very high non-take-up of this benefit in reality) contributes to the underestimation of poverty rates.

 Table 4.10 also shows the at-risk-of-poverty rates (using 60% of the median equivalised disposable income as poverty line) by age groups.
-In line with previous results, at-risk-of-poverty rates calculated using EUROMOD are higher than those in external statistics for 2012 for all groups apart from the elderly (aged 65+).
-The poverty rates are substantially underestimated for the elderly in EUROMOD, which might be caused by the fact that the take-up rates of means-tested social benefits for the elderly are lower compared to other groups, while they are often eligible for some social benefits.
+In line with previous results, the at-risk-of-poverty rates calculated using EUROMOD are lower than those in external statistics for all groups apart from the age group 50-64.